droundy/roundqueue/README.md

     rq run --job-name my-compute-job ./compute --flag-for-compute --other-flag

 in the directory where you want this command to run.
-It is currently assumed that all jobs are single-cpu jobs.
+By default, jobs are assumed to run on a single cpu.
 You can see the running (and waiting to run) jobs by simply executing

     rq